project-sunbird/sunbird.org-docs/features-documentation/collection_creation.md

 ---
 ## Overview

-Collection is a compilation of content.
-A collection can be compiled on Sunbird using the various learning resources available on the portal or by creating content on the in-built content editor and later collating them as a collection.
-Related or unrelated content can be compiled together.
+The collection is a compilation of content.
+You can compile a  collection on Sunbird using the various learning resources available on the portal or by creating content on the in-built content editor and later collating them as a collection.You are allowed to compile related or unrelated content together.

 ## Prerequisites
 <table>